The Complete On Page SEO Checklist For Voice Over Websites

-How do you add the keyword to image title attribute?
+How do you add the keyword to the image title attribute?

-You can do this by clicking on the image, selecting the pencil icon and down at bottom you will find the Advanced Options and underneath this the image title attribute section.
+You can do this by clicking on the image, selecting the pencil icon and down at the bottom you will find the Advanced Options and underneath this is the image title attribute section.

 8. Video Optimization On Page SEO Checklist

 In a previous post, I have written about the Video Marketing Trends in 2019, I have given some statistics regarding the efficiency of videos.